Water Filter for Clean Drinking Water

 -

 Charcoal or activated carbon filters: These work great for soil water.
 They remove chlorine, lead, chemicals, and some fluoride.
-They are also beneficial in terms of taste and odor.
+They are also beneficial for taste and odor.
 Just remember: they should be replaced over time.

 -

-Black Berkey filters: These are a combination powerhouse.
+Black Berkey filters: a powerhouse combination.
 Within a Berkey, these filters employ a combination of carbon, proprietary media, and microfiltration to eliminate more than 200+ contaminants.
 They've been validated to cut everything from lead to pharmaceuticals, and even petroleum.
 They're the primary reason the Big Berkey is so well-liked.

 -